Sheep Farming Questions and Answers:

 - Inflammation in the gut resulting in diarrhoea.

 - Hypersensitive gut.

 Sheep Farming Questions and Answers – What does it mean to drench a sheep?

 When ‘drench’ is used for livestock management, then the term refers to administering drugs to an animal by force.
 Drench is of two types; broad and narrow.
-To drench a sheep, a drench gun is used and the dose of drug is given orally.
+To drench a sheep, a drench gun is used and the dose of the drug is given orally.
 Drenching has to be done by skilled people and care should be taken while doing this.